-On September 27, 2021, the Planning and Transportation Commission held a noticed public hearing at which time the Commission received public testimony and unanimously recommended the City Council approve the Proposed Amendments.
-The revised draft Housing Element update recommended by the Commission responded to HCD's September 7, 2021, letter identifying the necessary revisions to comply with State Housing Element Law.
-The Commission's action included a recommendation to rezone 11 sites to accommodate Mission Viejo's RHNA of 2,217 units.
-The September 27, 2021, noticed public hearing was specially scheduled to allow time to forward the draft update to City Council on October 12, 2021, and meet the State's statutory deadline for Housing Element adoption and rezoning of October 15, 2021.
-Rezoning by this date was necessary to ensure the City's housing sites would not become "By-Right," which potentially provides developers an over-the-counter review of housing projects with exemption from local development standards and public hearing process.
-On October 12, 2023, the City Council held a second public meeting and adopted General Plan Amendment GPA2021-35, the related CEQA Addendum prepared for the project; Development Code Amendment DCA2021-19, amending Title 9 of the Mission Viejo Municipal Code to establish and define new high-density residential zoning districts; and Zone Change ZC2021-25 to modify the City Zoning Map as it pertains to the 11 designated sites for residential development as identified in the Housing Element.
-The City Council also directed staff to submit the revised Housing Element to HCD.
+On June 20, 2021, the City Council held a public meeting and directed staff to submit the revised draft Housing Element update to HCD.
+The draft Housing Element was made available for review at City Hall and on the City's website.
+Staff submitted the revised draft Housing Element to HCD on July 8, 2021.
+The City received a 'findings' review letter from HCD, dated September 7, 2021, identifying the necessary revisions to comply with state Housing Element Law.
+Further revisions were made to the Housing Element and, on October 12, 2021, the City Council held a public meeting and adopted General Plan Amendment GPA2021-35; the related CEQA Addendum prepared for the project; Development Code Amendment DCA2021-19, amending Title 9 of the Mission Viejo Municipal Code to establish and define new high-density residential zoning districts; and Zone Change ZC2021-25 to modify the City Zoning Map as it pertained to the 11 designated sites for residential development as identified in the Housing Element.
+The City Council also directed staff to formally submit the revised Housing Element to HCD.
 Staff submitted the revised Housing Element to HCD on October 13, 2021, and received a second 'findings' review letter from HCD, dated January 10, 2022.